Sion, Switzerland: Economy

-The tertiary sector is the main economic sector in Sion, mainly due to the presence of the cantons administration, the Valaisan parliament and the cantons courthouse.
+The tertiary sector is the main economic sector in Sion, mainly due to the presence of the canton's administration, the Valaisan parliament and the canton's courthouse.
 Tourism is also an important sector due to its historic châteaux and museums.

 Sion is the third largest wine making region in Switzerland, however, the valuable agricultural land and vineyards are undergoing constant regression due to the process of urbanisation.

 Sion has also become an important medical site.
 The Sion-Region hospital is situated here next to the central institute of Valaisan hospitals and the Suva clinic for physical rehabilitation.

 Finally the commune hosts a waste incinerator which disposes of the waste from 44 surrounding communes.
 This incinerator is equipped with a catalytic converter which lowers the levels of NOx emissions below acceptable levels.
 In addition, the heat created from the combustion is converted into electrical energy which is then provided to local communes.

 Sion is a medium-sized regional center.
 The municipality is the center of its own agglomeration.

 As of In 2014 2014, there were a total of 33,228 people employed in the municipality.
 Of these, a total of 494 people worked in 93 businesses in the primary economic sector.
 A majority (54.0%) of the primary sector employees worked in very small businesses (less than ten employees).
 The remainder worked in 7 small businesses with a total of 227 employees.
 The secondary sector employed 5,638 workers in 466 separate businesses.
 In 2014 a total of 3,405 employees worked in 447 small companies (less than 50 employees).
 There were 17 mid sized businesses with 1,614 employees and 2 large businesses which employed a total of 619 people.
 Finally, the tertiary sector provided 27,096 jobs in 3,134 businesses.
 In 2014 a total of 16,599 employees worked in 3,068 small companies (less than 50 employees).
 There were 60 mid sized businesses with 7,289 employees and 6 large businesses which employed 3,208 people.

 In 2014 a total of 8.1% of the population received social assistance.

 In 2015 local hotels had a total of 61,402 overnight stays, of which 22.6% were international visitors.